bagg3rs/traefik/README.md

 # traefik
 traefik repo

-Docker-Compose for Traefik using DNS Challenge and Cloudflare, example [LibreSpeed](https://github.com/librespeed/speedtest) Test container
+Docker-Compose for Traefik using DNS Challenge and Cloudflare, using an example [LibreSpeed](https://github.com/librespeed/speedtest) Test container.